rimpybharot/CMPE273/assignment2/README.md

 How to run:

-Make sure there are no transaction error, else the app will fail because of not much exception handling has been done.
+Make sure there are no transaction error, else the app will fail because not much exception handling has been done.

 Tested with Docker, Dockefile is attached.